 Content is important.
 It influences thoughts, emotions, and actions.
-Good content makes the world better, and bad content makes it worse.
+Good content makes the world better.

-At Big Blue, we use an internal writing style guide to help our teammates create clear and compelling content.
-This guide governs our writing for reports, human interest stories, website and social content, speeches, scripts and even emails.
+At Big Blue, our internal writing style guide helps teammates to create clear, compelling content.
+This guide governs our writing for reports, stories, website and social content, scripts and even emails.

 10 steps to clear, compelling content